Paternalism and Deliberation: An Experiment on Making Formal Rules: Discussion and conclusion

-To our knowledge, this point has never been explicitly recognized in the literature on paternalism, although effects that are heterogeneous with respect to the targeted outcome itself have been described.
+To our knowledge, this point has not been explicitly recognized in the paternalism literature, although heterogeneous effects with respect to the targeted outcome itself have been described.
 One example concerns the effect of alcohol taxes on drinkers' consumption depending on where they lie in the distribution of drinkers \citep{manning1995demand}.
 Similarly, researchers have recently shown how heterogeneous decision-makers can be targeted if the effects of some policy on their individual behavior can be estimated \citep{lipman2024one,opitz2024algorithmic,lipman2024tailoring}.
-The behavioral theory behind policy targeting in the context of the present work is simple: waiting may be thought to avert smaller mistakes, but tougher restrictions are required to prevent larger norm deviations.
-Future work can investigate this idea more thoroughly.
+The behavioral theory behind policy targeting here is simple: waiting may be thought to avert smaller mistakes, but tougher restrictions are required to prevent larger norm deviations.

 Recent work by \cite{allcott2022nudges} has emphasized that non-standard policies like nudges can enhance behavioral distortions.
-Given its limited scope, the experiment discussed here does not reveal much about the motives of those CAs in EndoDelay who chose to implement the waiting period (or not).
-It should be noted that CAs could not save Choosers time---as the survey always took exactly two days---and yet, a majority of CAs did not choose to implement the waiting period.
+Given its limited scope, our experiment does not reveal much about the motives of CAs in EndoDelay who chose to implement the waiting period (or not).
+CAs could not save Choosers time---as the survey always took exactly two days---and yet, a majority of CAs did not choose to implement the waiting period.
 Were they pessimistic about waiting periods' effects?
 What downsides do waiting periods have?
-Future work can shed light on the costs that CAs perceive for various kinds of rules.
+Our experiment cannot answer these questions.

-The future will tell what happens with real-life mandatory waiting periods.
-The non-invasive, choice-preserving nature of waiting periods has historically been used as arguments in their favor.
+The non-invasive, choice-preserving nature of waiting periods has long been used as an argument in their favor.
 In \textit{Planned Parenthood v.
-Casey} (\citeyear{casey1992}), the U.S. Supreme Court established that no “undue burden” could be placed on abortion access, and waiting periods generally passed this test. \cite[380]{kalmanson2016second} discusses the “undue burden” jurisprudence with respect to firearms regulation and restrictions on abortion.
+Casey} (\citeyear{casey1992}), the U.S. Supreme Court established that no ``undue burden'' could be placed on abortion access, and waiting periods generally passed this test. \cite[380]{kalmanson2016second} discusses the ``undue burden'' jurisprudence with respect to firearms regulation and restrictions on abortion.
 However, now that \textit{Roe v.
-Wade} (\citeyear{roe1973}) and \textit{Casey} have been overturned, states can ban abortion outright without using roundabout policies that passed the “undue burden” test.
-In that case, hard restrictions may substitute for softer waiting periods.
+Wade} (\citeyear{roe1973}) and \textit{Casey} have been overturned, states can ban abortion outright, and hard restrictions may substitute for softer waiting periods.